cs-jd/codedex-html-project-restaurant/README.md

 I'm very thankful to the Codédex community for being so helpful and keeping me accountable.
 I've done a lot of progress in the two days I dedicated to this project - way more than I thought to be possible.

 I intend to come back to this in the future and try to fix the not-so-ideal parts of the CSS.
-For now, I'm just happy I liked the end result.
+For now, I'm happy I liked the end result and will continue learning so I can always surpass my own expectations.